Keystone Pipeline leaks 210,000 gallons of oil in South Dakota

 “The safety of the public and environment are our top priorities and we will continue to provide updates as they become available,” the company said.

+The Keystone Pipeline system stretches more than 2,600 miles from Hardisty, Alberta, east into Manitoba and then down to Texas, according to TransCanada.
+The pipeline transports crude oil from Canada.

-The sections of pipeline affected stretch from Hardisty, Alberta, to Cushing, Oklahoma, and to Wood River, Illinois, the company said.
+The sections of pipeline affected stretch from Hardisty to Cushing, Oklahoma, and to Wood River, Illinois, the company said.

+The spill occurred in the same county as part of the Lake Traverse Reservation.

+“We are concerned that the oil spill is close to our treaty land, but we are trying to stay positive that they are getting the spill contained and that they will share any environmental assessments with the tribal agency,” said Dave Flute, tribal chairman of the Sisseton Wahpeton Oyate.

-Environmental activist group Greenpeace said the spill shows another section of the pipeline in Nebraska should not be approved.
+Environmental activist group Greenpeace said the spill shows the new pipeline in Nebraska should not be approved.

 “The Nebraska Public Service Commission needs to take a close look at this spill,” said Rachel Rye Butler of Greenpeace.
 “A permit approval allowing Canadian oil company TransCanada to build Keystone XL is a thumbs-up to likely spills in the future.”